WICG/writing-assistance-apis/README.md

 }
 ```

-In addition to methods to check if options (like `type` for summarizer, or `tone` for rewriter) are supported, all three APIs' capabilities objects have an additional method, `supportsInputLanguage(languageTag)`, which can be used to tell whether the model supports input and context in the given human language.
+In addition to methods to check if options (like `type` for summarizer, or `tone` for rewriter) are supported, all three APIs' capabilities objects have an additional method, `languageAvailable(languageTag)`, which can be used to tell whether the model supports input and context in the given human language.
 It has the same three return values.

 ### Download progress